lauragilastro/sap-abap-btp-cloud-project-2/README.md

 <img src="fiori9.png" width="500">
 <img src="fiori10.png" width="500">

-Also when i tried to change the status to CO or CL.
-Success because the transition is blocked, but the custom error message doesn't render on the frontend (I'm still investigating why)
+Also when i tried to change the status to CO or CL, but I got a DUMP error instead the expected message error.

 <img src="fiori11.png" width="500">
 <img src="fiori12.png" width="500">

-Maybe the problem was I used RAISE EXCEPTION in the behavior implementation, and it's forbidden, I changed it with Claude Pro's help writing:
+The problem was I used RAISE EXCEPTION in the behavior implementation, and it's forbidden, I changed it with Claude Pro's help writing:
 `APPEND VALUE #( %tky = ls_key-%tky ) TO failed-_inctBdef.
   APPEND VALUE #( %tky = ls_key-%tky
                    %msg = NEW zcx_class_messages_lgo( textid = zcx_class_messages_lgo=>error_co ) )